bcpierce00/unison/INSTALL.md

 packaging system.
 (Issues about packaging systems should be filed with those systems, and not in the unison issue tracker.)

-### mostly-POSIX systems (GNU/Linux, BSDs, macOS, illumos-based OS, Solaris) and Cygwin
+### Mostly-POSIX systems (GNU/Linux, BSDs, macOS, illumos-based OS, Solaris) and Cygwin

 #### Build prerequisites